semiotic-ai/flat-files-decoder/Readme.md

 Refer to [the end of this section of Criterion documentation](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html) for more information on creating and comparing baselines.

 ## Testing
-Generate code coverage reports with `opecargo llvm-cov --html` and open them with `open ./target/llvm-cov/html/index.html`.
+Generate code coverage reports with `ecargo llvm-cov --html` and open them with `open ./target/llvm-cov/html/index.html`.